praeclarumjj3/academic-kickstart/content/authors/admin/_index.md

 Currently, I am working as a **Visiting Student Researcher** at the [SHI Lab, University of Oregon](https://www.humphreyshi.com/people) under **Professor Humphrey Shi**.

 At IIT Roorkee, I am a member of a Deep Learning-centric discussion group named the [Vision and Language Group](https://vlgiitr.github.io).
 I am also a member of an Android Application Development group named the [Mobile Development Group](https://mdg.iitr.ac.in/).

+To relax my mind amidst the madness that goes around the world, I listen to pop music and read books (mainly philosphical).
+I am one of those people who follows cricket as a religion.
+Do contact me if you want to discuss about pop-music, a little philosphy, cricket or just ping me, we will find a topic!